inverno-io/inverno-core/doc/reference-guide.md

 ## Modular application

-Modularity is at the heart of the Winter framework, it has been built on the idea that flexibility, maintainability and stability, especially on large and complex applications can only be achieved through a proper modularization and strict [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
+Modularity is at the heart of the Winter framework, it has been built on the idea that flexibility, maintainability and stability, especially on large and complex applications can only be achieved through a proper modularization and strict [separation of concerns][separation-of-concerns].

 So far, we explored how to define and compose beans inside a module to implement a wider component or a standalone application but the Winter framework also allows the composition of modules to create even more complex components and applications.